Table of Contents

 From Trapani, to get to Favignana, you need to take a ferry.
 Whatever company you choose, departures are from the port of Trapani.

-We paid €45 round trip for 2, and it takes about 30 minutes to get there.
+We paid €45 round trip for 2, which takes about 30 minutes.
 There are trips every hour.

-Once in Favignana, the best option to visit the island is to rent a bike.
-On foot, you will not be able to do much except visit the village and the surrounding seaside.
+Once in Favignana, renting a bike is the best option to visit the island.
+On foot, you cannot do much except visit the village and the surrounding seaside.
 If you go to Favignana, it is mainly to visit the beaches and the beautiful coves.

 To see as beaches: Cala Rossa, Lido Burrone, Cala Azzurra, Cala Rotonda and many others.
 And of course, you can take advantage of the opportunity to swim.